XMPro/public-docs-pages/docs/resources/faqs/external-content/youtube/the-future-of-bpm-mo....md

 committed to this process and how much

-has keith previously requested so you
+has Keith previously requested so you

-can build these graphs in you which way
+can build these graphs any which way

-that you want out of external data so
+that you want out of external data So

-based on this i can now make a decision
+based on this I can now make a decision

-on what i want to do looking at this i'm
+on what I want to do looking at this um

-still not sure what I want to do so i
+I'm still not sure what I want to do so

-can say well please advise me on the
+I can say well please advise me on the

-next based action so i can see that it
+next best action so I can see that of

-of the lost almost 200 processes that
+the last almost 200 processes that went

-went through this activity is 145 of
+through this activities 145 of them were

-them were actually just approved from
+actually just approved from here so this

-you so this gives me an analysis of what
+gives me an analysis of what everyone

-everyone else before we did and then
+else before we did and it gives me

-gives me an indication if i didn't know
+indication if I didn't know what the

-what the next based actually needs now
+next best action is now obviously this

-obviously this is a very simplified
+is a very simplif example of this you

-example of this you can also take these
+can also take these dashboards and go

-dashboards and go and build right at the

-top here and we'll
+and build right at the top here and

-distance and some examples of that on
+we'll publish some some some examples of

-our website we you can build your your
+that um on our website where you can

+build your your process goal dashboard

-process gold dashboard so I can have
+so I can have three

-three graphs up there showing me my
+um graphs up there showing me my process

-process goals in terms of where our what
+goals in terms of where are what is my

-is not what is my monthly budget what
+what is my monthly budget um what are

+the actual

-are the actual actual expenditure and
+um actual expenditure and everything to

-everything to date now this looks like
+date now now this looks like it's a it's

-it's quite complex to do it really isn't
+quite complex to do it it really isn't

 so this is the back end where we design

-processes i'm not going to show you how
+processes I'm not going to show you how

-to design processes what i'm going to
+to design processes what I'm going to

 show you is how easy it is to set up a

-child so i can choose in that instance
+chart so I can choose um in that

-yes this is the one for the budget so
+instance just this this is the one for

-i'm just going to open that and i can
+the budget so I'm just going to open

-choose the layout that look few colors
+that and I can choose the layout the

-and everything that i need for my job
+look feel colors and everything that I

-all the terms of properties and whatever
+need for my chart all the in terms of

-it explains on the screen so the budget
+properties and whatever it explains on

+the screen so the budget goal the

-goal the wording everything that you
+wording everything that you want to make

-want to make it easy for people to
+it easy for people to understand how

-understand our processes work so in this
+processes work so in this instance you

-instance you can have your dynamic i'm
+can have your

-sorry you can have your unstructured
+Dynamic sorry you can have your

+unstructured

-processes it's got the building dynamic
+processes um it's got the built-in

-and if you look at our social a social
+Dynamic and if you look at our social um

-listening webinar you will see that
+our social listening uh webinar you'll

-we've got extensive support for the
+see that we've got extensive support for

-social processes so in terms of what
+the social processes so in terms of what

 intelligent business operations mean

-right now x and pro can give you the
+right now X and pro can give you the

-unstructured processes and that makes it
+structured processes um that makes it

-quick to deploy you don't have to that's
+quick to deploy you don't have to um

-highly adaptive it can that the
+that's highly adaptive um it can the the

 processes can adapt based on the rules

-so if for example i am now at eighty
+so if for example I am now at 80% of my

-percent of my budget I can have another
+budget I I can have another button

-button appear here or I can change that
+appear here or I can change that button

-button to to become executive approval
+to to become executive approval um so I

-so i can so i can change dynamically
+can so I can change dynamically change

-change the process based on some of
+the process based on some of these rules

-these rules here that is a really
+here that is a really powerful concept

-powerful concept for something like
+for something like um expense control

-expense control where you would want the
+where you would want the closer you get

-closer you get to this budget line that
+to this budget line that the rules

-the rules change and then lastly we can
+change and then lastly we can we can

-we can also introduce discussions and
+also introduce um discussions and and

-and the social aspect of
+the social aspect of U BPM thank you for

-in thank you for watching this I really
+watching this I really appreciate that

-appreciate that I'm trying to keep it as
+um I'm trying to keep it as short as

-short as possible and show you as much
+possible and show you as much as we can

-as we can around the future and why we
+um around the future and one We Believe

-believe business process management

-moving to intelligent business
+business Process Management moving to

-operations can be achieved right now
+intelligent business operations can be

-thank you very much
+achieved right now thank you very

+much
 </details>